 During the spring, summer and fall, mount up for a trail ride ranging from half an hour to three hours or a pony ride for the children.
 The more adventurous can take advantage of our multi-day backcountry horseback trips.
 Whether you like to rough it in tents or relax in a cozy lodge, we have the holiday experience for you.

-We offer a variety of equestrian experiences including trail rides, pony rides, multi-day wilderness rides, English and Western riding lessons, educational tours, children's camps, birthday parties, horse shows and clinics in addition to horse boarding and transport.
+We offer a variety of equestrian experiences including trail rides, pony rides, multi-day wilderness rides, English and Western riding lessons, educational tours, children’s camps, birthday parties, horse shows and clinics in addition to horse boarding.

 Be sure to stop at the Tack Shop for your Western gifts and Souvenirs.
 The Tack Shop is located in the loft of the barn and carries a large variety of tack items including, bridles, bits, halters, shoes and horse care products.